PROJECT: National Financing Strategies for Implementation of Low Carbon Development Strategies

 Valuable lessons and practical understanding of the institutional and financial challenges involved in low carbon development are emerging as countries move from designing Low Carbon Development Strategies (LCDS) to their implementation.
 In particular, the difficulty of translating ‘smooth curve’ decarbonisation roadmaps into real-life investment decisions has generated helpful knowledge for both decision makers and policy experts.
 Demonstrating that low carbon development is achievable and creates growth is critical to create the political conditions for raising climate ambition for a global legally binding agreement in 2015.

 Many countries, particularly those that are collaborating in the Mitigation Action Plans and Scenarios (MAPS) programme have reached the stage where their LCDS are ready for implementation.
 However, these strategies have weak linkages with the national finance and investment challenges.
 These governments are therefore identifying the need for integrating LCDS/LEDS into national policy-making and budget processes, and for identifying where and how international sources of climate finance can best compliment and scale up these strategies.

-More specifically, this project aims at:
+More specifically, this project aimed to:

 To date, the project team has completed the background research on financing of low carbon development and the role of public policy and financing in mobilizing and scaling up private sector investment.
 An assessment of key barriers and challenges that would need to be addressed through a National Finance Strategy has also been conducted, and lessons from existing good practices in overcoming such barriers have been identified.